idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 pnpm add @idos-network/idos-sdk ethers near-api-js
 ```

+Only add `ethers` or `near-api-js` in accordance with the chains your dApp uses.

+> 💡 Tip
+>
+> If you use `near-api-js`, make sure you have a `Buffer` polyfill.
+See https://github.com/near/near-api-js/issues/757.

 ## Quickstart

 Create a container anywhere on your page, and ensure it's displayed when assigned the `visible` class.